sinatra/sinatra/README.md

 end
 ```

-The semantics of +use+ are identical to those defined for the
+The semantics of `use` are identical to those defined for the
 [Rack::Builder](http://rack.rubyforge.org/doc/classes/Rack/Builder.html) DSL
 (most frequently used from rackup files).
 For example, the `use` method
 accepts multiple/variable args as well as blocks: